Approximate co-sufficient sampling with regularization: Numerical experiments

 Why is constrained aCSS useful for this example?
 The Gaussian mixture model does not possess straightforward, compact sufficient statistics due to the presence of unobserved latent variables (i.e., identifying which of the $J$ components corresponds to the draw of each data point $X_i$).
 Any sufficient statistic would reveal essentially all the information about the data $X$.
-However, if we attempt to apply aCSS (without constraints), we are faced with a fundamental challenge: the MLE does not exist for this model, because the likelihood approaches infinity if, for any component $j$, we take $\mu_j= X_i$ for some observation $i\in[n]$ and take $\sigma_j\rightarrow 0$.
-To prevent this divergence of the likelihood, one can impose a lower bound on the component variances, requiring $\sigma_{j}\ge c$ for each $j\in[J]$, where $c>0$ is some small constant.
+However, if we attempt to apply aCSS (without constraints), we are faced with a fundamental challenge: the MLE does not exist for this model, because the likelihood approaches infinity if, for any component $j$, we take $\mu_j= X_i$ for some observation $i\in[n]$ and take $\eta_j\rightarrow 0$.
+To prevent this divergence of the likelihood, one can impose a lower bound on the component variances, requiring $\eta_{j}\ge c$ for each $j\in[J]$, where $c>0$ is some small constant.
 Under this restriction, it can be shown that MLE is strongly consistent if the true parameter lies within the restricted parameter space \cite{Tanaka2006strong}.
 Then the constrained aCSS framework is indeed suitable when generating sampling copies in the context of this example.
-As we will show in Appendix \ref{sec:check_asm}, for an appropriately-chosen initial estimator this example satisfies Assumptions~\ref{asm:reg},~\ref{asm:SSOSP_general}, and~\ref{asm:L_H} with $r(\theta_{0}) = O(\sqrt{\log{n}/n})$, $\delta(\theta_{0}) = O(n^{-1})$, and $\epsilon(\theta_{0}) = O( \sqrt{\frac{\log^3 n}{n}})$, as long as we assume $(\mu_1)_0\neq (\mu_2)_0$, i.e., the two components have distinct means under the true parameter $\theta_0$.
+Existing methods for testing mixture models are primarily based on the likelihood ratio test (LRT), but they have certain limitations.
+The profiled LRT \citep{chen2014likelihood} and the EM test \citep{10.1214/08-AOS651} have tractable limiting distributions; however, both are restricted to two-component mixture models and assume that one of the components corresponds to the null distribution, which does not align with the setup considered in our example.
+The bootstrap LRT \citep{mclachlan1987bootstrapping} is commonly used but lacks finite-sample guarantees.
+Universal inference \citep{wasserman2020universal}, based on the split (or crossfit) LRT, is applicable to mixture models with multiple components; however, data splitting in these approaches often leads to a loss of power.
+We later compare our method to this approach.
+As we will show in Appendix C, for an appropriately-chosen initial estimator this example satisfies Assumptions~\ref{asm:reg},~\ref{asm:SSOSP_general}, and~\ref{asm:L_H} with $r(\theta_{0}) = O(\sqrt{\log{n}/n})$, $\delta(\theta_{0}) = O(n^{-1})$, and $\epsilon(\theta_{0}) = O( \sqrt{\frac{\log^3 n}{n}})$, as long as we assume $(\mu_1)_0\neq (\mu_2)_0$, i.e., the two components have distinct means under the true parameter $\theta_0$.
 Therefore, Theorem~\ref{theorem_general} implies that constrained aCSS will have approximate Type I error control for this example.